A lot or a little?

 Is it any good?

-Here at CSM we have a yellow "Pause" button, which means "know your kids"; this book, like most of Roald Dahl's, should be labeled "know yourself."
-Some adults hate it for the same reason that kids love it -- it shows a good, smart child overcoming evil, dumb adults.
+Some adults hate this children's classic for the same reason kids love it -- it shows a good, smart child overcoming evil, dumb adults.
 It has ridiculous, cartoon violence, not meant to be taken seriously, where no one actually gets hurt.
-It has a black and white view of the world: the good are all good, and the wicked get their comeuppance at the hands of giddy, delighted children.
+It has a black-and-white view of the world: The good are all good, and the wicked get their comeuppance at the hands of giddy, delighted children.
 If any of this bothers you, if you think children's books should always have a respectful attitude to adults in general and parents in particular, keep it out of your house, because griping about it will make you look just as nasty and clueless as Matilda's parents.

 Families can talk about topics like fairness, revenge, adult/child power relationships, and the nature of intelligence.